reinderien/py-cat-times/readme.md

 ## Usage

-To run through all of the methods for your current version of Python, generating `times.csv`:

-    ./trial

-To run `trial` through all of your installed pyenv versions
+To run `trial` through all of your installed pyenv versions, generating `times.csv`:

     ./iter_versions